fujimura/hi/README.md

 'package-name' and 'ModuleName' in filepath will be replaced with given variable.

+Files under `package-name` will be used as the source of generated files.
+Files in root directory will not be copied.

 ## Motivation

 I'm tired to organize directory structure for every new Haskell project which has some test.